victorysoftworks/snes-gamepad-cljs/README.md

 If no buttons are being pressed on the gamepad, or if there is no gamepad connected, this function returns an empty vector.

-You are encouraged to place your manual checking for button presses inside an `on-connected` callback, preferably within a `js/setInterval` or `js/requestAnimationFrame` function that can be cancelled if the `on-disconnected` callback fires.
+You are encouraged to place your manual checking for button presses inside an `on-connected` callback, preferably within a `.setInterval` or `.requestAnimationFrame` function that can be cancelled if the `on-disconnected` callback fires.

 ## Function Reference